Olivier-Berg/PPE-notes/HT-1.md

 wo shi ba sui = im 18

 zuoyou = around
-ni er shi sui zuo
+ni er shi sui zuoyou (you are around 20)

+sui can be dropped in positive sentence (i 18 years od)